Administrative Report to the Governor

 The Department’s support divisions have continued to lend their expertise in carrying out the agency’s mission.

-The Business Office fulfilled its fiduciary responsibility by expeditiously handling total receipts of $42,845,085 through its accounting, budgeting, payroll, purchasing and financial reporting functions.
-Of this total, the Business Office directed $36,564,481 to the Banking Fund and $6,280,604 to the General Fund.
-The office led the agency in its renovation efforts as we made use of surplus furniture from the Department of Economic and Community Development.
+The Business Office fulfilled its fiduciary responsibility by expeditiously handling total receipts of $42,846,889 through its accounting, budgeting, payroll, purchasing and financial reporting functions.
+Of this total, the Business Office directed $36,246,099 to the Banking Fund and $6,600,790 to the General Fund.
+Payroll functions were transferred out of the Business Office to the DAS SmART unit in spring 2019 allowing Business Office personnel to focus on other core functions.
 The Director of the Business Office serves as one of the Department’s LEAN Coordinators, and helps guide agency staff through the LEAN process.